Fifty Scams and Hoaxes is now available in e-book and paperback format.

 A Classics graduate from Trinity College, Cambridge Martin Fone had a successful career in the insurance industry.
 He co-authored two books on public sector risk management which were adopted by the Institute of Risk Management as their standard text books.

 Since retiring Martin has had the opportunity to develop his interests, mainly reading, writing and thinking or, as his wife puts it, locking himself away in his office for a few hours a day.
 In particular he has been blogging and writing in his tongue-in-cheek, irreverent style about the quirks, idiocies and idiosyncrasies of life, both modern and ancient.
-His latest books, Fifty Clever Bastards, Fifty Curious Questions, and the soon to be published Fifty Scams and Hoaxes reflect this change in direction.
+His latest books, Fifty Clever Bastards, Fifty Curious Questions, and Fifty Scams and Hoaxes reflect this change in direction.